 As I previously mentioned, there is included a GoPro Hero camera holder, that can be fixed to the top of the frame with supplied screws.
 IMHO the angle of the mount is too aggressive for the capabilities of the HGLRC Veyron 3.

 HGLRC Veyron 3 is often advertised to be under 250 grams, but this is only half-true.
 While the bare drone weighs about 245 grams, after installing the 1800mAh battery the setup reached almost half a kg.
 Even by using a smaller capacity LIPO pack you will be far above FAA’s minimum weight requirements.
 With a GoPro 7 on top and an 850mAh battery, the scale showed 525 grams.

 Price and availability

-All variants of the Veyron3 CineWhoop can be ordered directly from HGLRC and also from most popular online retailers.
+All variants of the Veyron3 CineWhoop can be ordered directly from HGLRC and also from the most popular online retailers.
 Currently, the Caddx Ratel edition shown in this review can be found for $209.99 in PNP box (no radio receiver).
-In case you already own a DJI FPV goggles, you can opt for HD digital edition with onboard Caddx Vista transmitter for $309.99.
-In case of a nasty crash or you just want to build your own CineWhoop, there is also available complete frame kit with included GoPro mount for just $62.99.
+In case you already own DJI FPV goggles, you can opt for an HD digital edition with an onboard Caddx Vista transmitter for $309.99.
+In case of a nasty crash or you just want to build your own CineWhoop, there is also an available complete frame kit with included GoPro mount for just $62.99.